 Date of Manufacture

 Unfortunately for us, Florsheim decided to use a single character to represent the year.
 So its difficult to date Florsheim shoes to the year without knowing the years the model was produced.
 And that information is hard to come by.
-I emailed Florsheim to see if they had any vintage model information to share and they said they couldn’t assist me with pre-2002 shoes.
-Thanks!
-Florsheim should embrace their history, like Allen Edmonds, especially since they put “Established 1892” in their logo.
+More on that later.

 I made this date calculator to help you decode the possible dates:

 A few dating clues that can help you (see examples at the bottom of the page):

 - The Imperial Kenmoor 92604 and 93602 (the two most common Florsheim Imperial models on eBay) were produced from 1958 to 1988

 - Most of the Royal Imperial models you see on eBay (97623, 97624, 97625, 97626), were made in the 1990s

 - If the numbering looks old and is black, it is likely from the 1950s or 1960s

 - In Imperial models after 1973, the v-cleat position is inset within the heel toplift.
 Before that, the v-cleat was flush with the outside of the heel (see examples at the bottom of the page)

 - In 1993 and after, some models are labelled “Made in USA”.
 This was probably done to distinguish them from “Made in India” models